-Missouri legal advice and free assistance.
+Missouri legal advice and free assistance from lawyers.

 Non-profit law firms and attorneys provide free civil legal advice, representation and assistance to low or even some moderate income individuals.
 There is also assistance given to the elderly and disabled residents of Missouri.
 The services will either be affordable or in some cases legal aid is often given at no cost to the resident.